yiraqiu/yiraqiu.github.io/project.md

 ---
 layout: page
-title: Project
+title: Projects
-subtitle: This is my current project
+subtitle: These are my current projects
 ---

 This is my projects:

-1
+1: dropdown menu
-2
+2: search bar experiment
 3
 4
 5